dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 ------------------------------------

-:program:`dials.integrate` will not work with our :file:`refined_combined_experiments_outrej.json` and :file:`combined_reflections.pickle` directly, so we have to separate these into individual files for each experiment.
+:program:`dials.integrate` will not work with our :file:`refined_combined_experiments_outrej.json` and :file:`combined_reflections.refl` directly, so we have to separate these into individual files for each experiment.
 It is best to do this inside a new
 directory: